Dynatrace/insightify/documentation/docs/Guides.md

 **Endpoint name** The name that you want to refer the tenant with.
 **Tenant URL** The tenant-URL you would like to fetch data from.
 **Tenant Token** Token generated with access to read metrics, access problems, events.
 For details on how to generate token, refer to [help link](https://www.dynatrace.com/support/help/shortlink/token)
-**Tenant Config Token** Token generated with permissions to ingest metrics, create dashboard.
+**Tenant Config Token** Token generated with permissions to ingest metrics, read metrics, ingest logs (optional), write and read configuration.
 **Capture consumption data per management zone** Flag to capture consumption data (Host Units, DEM) and slice it per management zone.
 Default value of the configuration is **No**.
 **Capture host unit consumption data per host zone** Flag to capture Host Units and slice it as per host group.
 Default value of the configuration is **No**.
 **Capture and report problem data** Flag to pull problem data and report data on problems in the Insightify Dashboard/Device.
 Default value of the configuration is **Yes**.
 **Capture and report feature adoption data** Flag to pull problem data and report data on Dynatrace adoption flags in a dashboard named `Insightify Adoption Overview`.
 Default value of the configuration is **Yes**.
 **Capture and report problem data per management** Flag to pull problem data and report data on problems per management zone in a dashboard named `Insightify Incident Report`.
 Default value of the configuration is **No**.
+**Push problem details as log** Configure to push the problem details as logs.
+If configured, the endpoint will be used to push the problem details as logs using `/ingest/logs` api.
+By default, feature is disabled.
+**Value Benefit Realisation** Dashboard highlighting the cost savings using a default cost model.
+The dashboard is created once **Capture and report problem data per management** is enabled.

 3. Once configured, successful extension start.
 It should display the Ok status.

-> The extension might take upto 2 minutes to initialize for the first run.
+> The extension will take upto couple of minutes to initialize for the first run.

 ### Look around